aws-samples/microservices-dotnet-aws-cdk/README.md

 .\deploy.ps1
 ```

-After completing the deployment, you can copy the printed URL like <http://WebAp-demos-XXXXXXXXXXXX-9999999999.us-west-2.elb.amazonaws.com> and jumpt to test
+After completing the deployment, you can copy the printed URL like <http://WebAp-demos-XXXXXXXXXXXX-9999999999.us-west-2.elb.amazonaws.com> and jump to test

 ### **Step-by-Step deployment**